 Jordan coordinates all publicity for the Hall of Fame, both writing releases and assisting the press with any needs they have.
 She writes scripts for the announcers during the rodeo and parades, as well as publicizing all events including the annual meeting and banquet.
 Additionally, Jordan chairs the annual fundraiser, the Battle of the Bars held every spring in the Let’er Buck Room.

 Jordan was raised just outside Pendleton at his family’s small ranch.
 He started early in business as a junior in high school as co-owner of Wtechlink Incorporated, a local Internet service provider specializing in hard to reach undeserved areas.
 Jordan graduated from Blue Mountain Community College in 2007, and grew the business until 2017 when he sold ownership in Wtechlink Incorporated and went to work for Windwave Communications.
 Jordan most recently finished his ex-officio Round-Up Board service in 2018, and his a history of volunteering for the Pendleton Round-Up includes building a facility-wide fiber optic and wireless network for the grounds to support ticketing, ATM, security, phones, and video broadcasts.
 Jordan was the 2018 Chamber of Commerce President, is the 2019 Pendleton Cultural Foundation President and most recently chaperoned Pendleton’s student ambassador trip to Japan.
-This is Jordan’s first year on the Hall of Fame Board.
+This is Jordan’s second year on the Hall of Fame Board.

 Mary French West – Inductee Banquet

 Mary organizes the annual Inductee Banquet to honor Hall of Fame inductees.